The Reflections Video Booth: Amplifying Student Voices at NYU

 Challenges

-• Design constraints: Being the first video booth project required ensuring that the vinyl panels and video slides fit the booth’s exact dimensions, which demanded precision.
+Design Constraints: As the first video booth project, it required precise alignment of vinyl panels and video slides to fit the booth’s exact dimensions, demanding extra attention to detail.

-• Timeline and vendor coordination: With just three weeks before commencement, balancing production deadlines with last-minute vendor requests made the schedule tight.
+Timeline and Vendor Coordination: With only three weeks before commencement, balancing production deadlines alongside last-minute vendor requests created a tight schedule.

 Takeaways